 Planning a trip to Victoria, British Columbia with kids and want a totally do-able Victoria itinerary?
 Keep scrolling to check out how to spend the weekend in Victoria, BC with kids!

-This kid-friendly weekend in Victoria, BC itinerary contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This kid-friendly weekend in Victoria, BC itinerary was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 It’s really hard to beat summertime in the Pacific Northwest.
 So, it’s easy for all our weekends to get booked with local adventures with friends and families.